 - Sour Cream: Whoa, Sadie, you have a dark side.

 Jenny: Oh my gosh, you have The Lurch?
 You guys have got to see this!

 On goes the video.
 Sadie is surprised Jenny knows Bulgarian horror.
 Steven, peeping out between his fingers, suggests they should be practicing.
 Sour Cream likes the creepy background music from the film,samples it and adds a drum beat.
 Jenny lays down a bassline.
 Steven picks up and adds a ska-esque chord.
 Buck approves and mentions they only need lyrics now, which Sadie ad-libs:

 - "Tired.
 From work.
 Hate.
 My job "

-Sadie sings, in a monotone, about being the Working Dead, lurching for minimum wage but would prefer to be eating brains.
+After Buck as acoustic guitar chords, Sadie sings, in a monotone, about being the Working Dead, lurching for minimum wage but would prefer to be eating brains.
 She goes on to equate her dead-end job with being a zombie.
 As the song progresses she puts red lipstick under her eyes and bites messily into a jelly donut to imply eating brains.